kobare/techietuts2022/_posts/ror/2022-04-10-creating-a-rails-7-app.markdown

 ### Definition

 Creating a Rails project is as simple as running one line of command on the terminal.
-While it's easy to do so, it's impertive to configure the basic tools for the project.
+While it's easy to do so, it's imperative to configure the basic tools for the project.
 This section outlines the necessary steps for creating and configuring a new Rails 7 project.
 We will use esbuild for JavaScript bundling, bootstrap for CSS and JQuery for JavaScript.

 NB: Make sure you have npm version >= 6.14.16 and yarn.